numfocus/gsoc/2018/ideas-list-fenics.md

 # FEniCS Project

 In all cases, we recommend that prospective students join our [Slack channel](https://fenicsproject-slack-invite.herokuapp.com/) and work with us to write their project proposals.
+The below are just ideas; if you have your own idea, we are more than happy to discuss it with you!

 ## Complex Number support in FEniCS